Get

 Where Is Euthanasia Used?

 Most veterinarians utilize euthanasia as a final measure to help pets and their owners.
 It is sad and heart-wrenching, especially when it’s a pet you’ve had for years.
-It’s also hard for your veterinary team who might have been seeing your dog for many years.
+It’s also hard for the veterinary team who might have been seeing your dog for many years.

 sick australian shepherd dog